-I was raised on MTV.
-No joke -- upon my parents' separation, MTV got partial custody.
-When MTV began to fail me as I slipped into adolescence, alternative rock radio took over.
+I was a 90s teen, through & through.
+I was raised on MTV & alternative rock radio.
 Suffice to say, even without being a proper Soundgarden fan, their music was part of the sonic furniture in my teenage listening rooms.
 Hearing of Chris Cornell's untimely death is indeed sad news.

 Looking back, as a lot of music fans are tonight, Soundgarden deserved the fame they achieved.
 Chris Cornell's voice was inimitable, and Kim Thayil is an absolute beast of a guitarist.
 Even as they pioneered Seattle grunge, take away the Drop D Tuning and Soundgarden could have very well passed as a prog rock band.
 They sure did love changing meter and unusual time signatures, and really showed it off on "Spoonman".
 (Which is also safe enough to play in front of teenagers!)

 Furthermore, in an industry still rife with terrible people, a good look tells us that Chris Cornell did a lot of good for a lot of people, both as a musician and as a person.
 He and his wife Vicky set up a foundation with the intent of protecting vulnerable children in 2012, and you can find out more about that here.

 “Spoonman” - Soundgarden